swaroopvarma2359/clairvoyance-swaroop/README.md

 # Breeze Automatic

-Breeze Automatic is a sophisticated, dual-component server designed to power advanced conversational AI experiences.
-It comprises a **Gemini Live Proxy Server** for direct, low-level integration with Google's Gemini API and a **Pipecat-based Voice Agent** for building robust, real-time voice assistants.
+Breeze Automatic is a sophisticated server designed to power advanced conversational AI experiences, built around a **Pipecat-based Voice Agent** for robust, real-time voice assistants.

-## 1. Core Components

-### 1.1.
-Gemini Live Proxy Server
-A FastAPI-based server that acts as a direct proxy to the Gemini Live API.
-It handles WebSocket connections, pre-fetches and caches analytics data from various sources (Juspay, Breeze), and enriches the Gemini model's context for more informed, real-time conversations.

-### 1.2.
-Pipecat Voice Agent
+## 1. Core Component: Pipecat Voice Agent

-A standalone voice agent built on the Pipecat framework.
+The application's core is a standalone voice agent built on the Pipecat framework.
 It's launched as a subprocess by the main FastAPI server and handles the end-to-end voice conversation flow, including:
 *   Speech-to-Text (STT)
 *   Language Model (LLM) interaction with dynamic tool use
 *   Text-to-Speech (TTS)